TACC/mkmod/docs/source/140_developer_contributions.rst

 Often package installers at HPC sites have a difficult time figuring out what should be in the modulefiles, in terms of information and the environment variable setting they want the package to have.
-And often there is no consistency among what and how installers provide in modulefiles.
+Often there is no consistency in the content and/or format in the modulefiles.

 Developers can indirectly and directly contribute to the content of modulefiles.